jowharshamshiri/Janus/README.md

 ## 📊 Manifest Format

-APIs are defined using JSON specifications:
+APIs are defined using JSON manifests:

 ```json
 {